-In Colorado Landowners-Adverse Abandonment-Great Western Railway of Colorado, LLC, in Weld County, Colo., Docket No. AB 857 (Sub-No. 2), the Board granted exemptions from certain statutory provisions and waived certain regulatory requirements that normally apply when filing an application for abandonment authority because those provisions and requirements would be either unnecessary in this case or difficult or impossible for a group of landowners in Colorado to comply with should they file an application for adverse abandonment of the line at issue.
+In Great Redwood Trail Agency-Adverse Abandonment-Mendocino Railway in Mendocino County, Cal., Docket No. AB 1305 (Sub-No. 1), the Board granted exemptions from certain statutory provisions and waived certain regulatory requirements that normally apply when filing an application for abandonment authority but either would be unnecessary or would be difficult or impossible for the Great Redwood Trail Agency to comply with should it file an application for adverse abandonment.